-(b) Maintained by the settlor at the settlor's place of business in this State or at the settlor's residence in this State, or by the trustee at the trustee's place of
+(a) Transmitted to and maintained by a custodian designated in the trust 123456789instrument at the custodian's place of business in this State or at the custodian's residence in this State; or

-(b) "Authentication method" means a method of identification using [+:

-(1) A copy of the valid driver's license, passport or other government issued identification eard of a settlor; and

-- (2) A dynamic knowledge based authentication assessment, any applicable method authorized or required by law, including, without limitation, a digital certificate using a public key or a physical device, including, without limitation, a smart card, flash drive or other type of token, an authentication characteristic or another commercially reasonable method. - (c) ["Dynamic knowledge based authentication assessment" has the meaning ascribed to it in section 32 of this act.

-(d) "Public key" has the meaning ascribed to it in NRS 720.110.

-- Sec.
-29. Chapter 240 of NRS is hereby amended by adding thereto the provisions set forth as sections 30 to [38,] 38.7, inclusive, of this act. - "Audio-video communication" means communication by which a person is able to see, hear and communicate with another person in real time using electronic means [H] and that meets any rules or regulations adopted by the Secretary of State. - Sec.
-31. "Credential" means a tangible record evidencing the identity of a person. - "Dynamic knowledge-based authentication assessment" means an identity assessment that is based on a set of questions formulated from public or private data sources for which the person taking the assessment has not previously provided an answer [4] and that meets any rules or regulations adopted by the Secretary of State. - Sec.
-33. "Electronic" means of or relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic or similar capabilities.

-- .
-34. "In the presence of" or "appear before" means being: In the same physical location as another person and close enough to see, hear, communicate with and exchange credentials with that person; or - In a different physical location from another person but able to see, hear and communicate with the person by means of audio-video communication [...] that meets any rules or regulations adopted by the Secretary of State. - 1.
-An electronic notary public may perform any of the acts set forth in NRS 240.196 using audio-video communication in accordance with NRS 240.181 to 240.206, inclusive, and sections 30 to [38,] 38.7, inclusive, of this act and any rules or regulations adopted by the Secretary of State. - Before an electronic notary public performs electronic notarial acts using audio-video communication, he or she must register with the Secretary of State pursuant to NRS [240.196] 240.192 and identify the technology that the electronic notary public intends to use, which must conform to any standards established by regulation rules or regulations adopted by the Secretary of State.
+- (b) Maintained by the settlor at the settlor's place of business in this State or at the settlor's residence in this State, or by the trustee at the trustee's place of business in this State or at the trustee's residence in this State. - Notwithstanding the provisions of subsection 2, the validity of a notarial act performed by an electronic notary public must be determined by applying the laws of the jurisdiction in which the electronic notary public is commissioned or appointed. - The provisions of this section do not apply to a testamentary trust. - As used in this section: - (a) "Authentication characteristic" has the meaning ascribed to it in NRS 133.085. - (b) "Authentication method" means a method of identification using any applicable method authorized or required by law, including, without limitation, a digital certificate using a public key or a physical device, including, without limitation, a smart card, flash drive or other type of token, an authentication characteristic or another commercially reasonable method. - (c) "Public key" has the meaning ascribed to it in NRS 720.110. - Sec.
+29. Chapter 240 of NRS is hereby amended by adding thereto the provisions set forth as sections 30 to 38.7, inclusive, of this act. - "Audio-video communication" means communication by which a person is able to see, hear and communicate with another person in real time using electronic means . fand that meets any rules or regulations adopted by the Secretary of State. - Sec.
+31. "Credential" means a tangible record evidencing the identity of a person. - "Dynamic knowledge-based authentication assessment" means an identity assessment that is based on a set of questions formulated from public or private data sources for which the person taking the assessment has not previously provided an answer and that meets any rules or regulations adopted by the Secretary of State. - Sec.
+33. "Electronic" means of or relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic or similar capabilities. - "In the presence of" or "appear before" means being: - In the same physical location as another person and close enough to see, hear, communicate with and exchange credentials with that person; or - 2.
+In a different physical location from another person but able to see, hear and communicate with the person by means of audio-video communication that meets any rules or regulations adopted by the Secretary of State. - 1.
+An electronic notary public may perform any of the acts set forth in NRS 240.196 using audio-video communication in accordance with NRS 240.181 to 240.206, inclusive, and sections 30 to 38.7, inclusive, of this act and any rules or regulations adopted by the Secretary of State. - 2.
+Before an electronic notary public performs electronic notarial acts using audio-video communication, he or she must register with the Secretary of State pursuant to NRS 240.192 and identify the technology that the electronic notary public intends to use, which must conform to any rules or regulations adopted by the Secretary of State. - 3.
+If an electronic notarial act is performed using audio-video communication:

-[The Secretary of State shall approve the use of the technology if it conforms to such standards.]

-3. If an electronic notarial act is performed using audio-video communication:

-(a) The technology used must allow the persons communicating to see and speak to each other simultaneously; fand
+(a) The technology used must allow the persons communicating to see and speak to each other simultaneously;

-(b) The signal transmission must be in real time [+]; and
+(b) The signal transmission must be in real time; and